Ever wonder where all that money taken out of your paycheck goes? You might be surprised to find out where some of your tax dollars are going.

 Agricultural subsidies were designed to support farmers during a time when vast numbers of Americans worked in agriculture, particularly during and after the Dust Bowl era and Great Depression.
 Today, however, the number of farmers has dropped significantly.
 But the agriculture lobby is as big as ever and the federal government doles out tens of millions of tax dollars — the vast majority of which go to the biggest companies — for marketing, insurance, research and simply to overproduce.

-Of course, due to Trump’s trade war, farmers are back to being in need of a little help.
+Of course, due to President Donald Trump’s trade war, farmers are back to being in need of a little help.

 Studying Monkey Drool